dyne/devuan-sdk/README.md

 the first time: please keep patient and make a tea.

-Once done, think of a name of a Debian package to work on, for instance `desktop-base`, then from inside devuan-sdk/ do:
+Once done, think of a name of a Debian package to work on, for instance imagine we want to check the latest `desktop-base` package in Debian and import it, or import the new version as a branch in the current one already in Devuan.

+From inside devuan-sdk/ do:

 ```
 source sdk desktop-base